xp44mm/Notebook/F#/Chapter 14  Regular Expressions/Regular Expressions at Work.md

 // Find all nested HTML tags in a file. (e.g., <table>…</table>) let findNestedTags (text:string) =
     // We've found an open tag.
-Let's look for open and close versions of this tag. let rec loop (m1: Match) (m2: Match) (openTags: int) = if m2.Groups.["open"].Success then
+Let's look for open and close versions of this tag. let rec loop (m0: Match) (mr: Match) (openTags: int) = if mr.Groups.["open"].Success then
-            let m2 = m2.NextMatch()
+            let m2 = mr.NextMatch()
-            loop m1 m2 (openTags + 1)
+            loop m0 m2 (openTags + 1)
-        elif m2.Groups.["close"].Success then
+        elif mr.Groups.["close"].Success then
             if openTags = 1 then
-                text.[m1.Index .. m2.Index + m2.Length - 1]
+                text.[m0.Index .. mr.Index + mr.Length - 1]
             else
-                let m2 = m2.NextMatch()
+                let m2 = mr.NextMatch()
-                loop m1 m2 (openTags - 1)
+                loop m0 m2 (openTags - 1)
         else
-            sprintf "%A" [m1.Result("$`");m1.Result("$0");m1.Result("$'")]
+            sprintf "%A" [m0.Result("$`");m0.Result("$0");m0.Result("$'")]

-    re.Matches(text)
+    openTag.Matches(text)
-    |> Seq.map(fun m1 ->
+    |> Seq.map(fun m0 ->
-        let tag: String = m1.Groups.["tag"].Value
+        let tag: String = m0.Groups.["tag"].Value
-        let re2 = closes.[tag]
+        let rr = relevantTags.[tag]
-        let m2 = re2.Match(text, m1.Index)
+        let mr = rr.Match(text, m0.Index)
-        loop m1 m2 0
+        loop m0 mr 0
     )

 type Test(output: ITestOutputHelper) =
     [<Fact>]
     member this.``Searching for Nested Tags``() =
         let text: String = "<table border=1><tr><td><table></table></td><td></td></tr><td></table>"
         for found in findNestedTags text do
             output.WriteLine(sprintf "%A" found)

 ```

 Once you understand how this code works, you can easily modify it to match other hierarchical entities, for example, parentheses in a math expression or nested type definitions in a .vb source file.

 ### Parsing Data Files

 Even though XML has emerged as the standard technology in exchange information, many legacy applications still output data in older and simpler formats.
 Two such formats are fixed-width text files and delimited text files.
 Microsoft Visual Basic 2005 supports a new `TextFieldParser` object that can simplify this task remarkably (see Chapter 15, "Files, Directories, and Streams"), but you can also solve this problem with regular expressions in a very elegant manner.

 Let's consider a fixed-width data file such as this one:

 ```
 John  Evans   New York